Ematerasu/game-reviews/games/Dragon Age - Origins.md

 - Heavy reliance on auto-attacks.
 - Low decision density during combat, especially in late game.
 - Active abilities feel ornamental rather than core.
+- Narrative may impact the gameplay (companions in/out in the endgame).

 Notes:
 - Gameplay lacks a strong late-game evolution.
 - Combat depth does not scale with player progression.
+- Pause is used reactively rather than strategically.
+- I think it would be great addition for every major choice to add possibility to ask companions for advice, to get their view.
+In DA:O its not obvious what companions think about the choice, sometimes my decisions get negative approval from some of them and I don't see valid reason why. (suddenly after writing this I started to get their opinions on some choices lol)

 ---